-On the Deluxe Rickenbacker models, they introduced the Rick-O-Sound circuit in their instruments.
+On the Deluxe RickenbackerTM models, they introduced the Rick-O-Sound circuit in their instruments.
 The Rick-O-Sound separates the two pick-ups (bridge and neck) into separate, independent lines that require a TRS (aka Balanced or Stereo) cable.
-You can then use these individual lines and send them to specific amps, pedal set ups, etc. via our TRS to Dual Mono Splitter.
-This is managed via a separate output jack but is not required to be used.
+You can then use these individual lines and send them to specific amps, pedal setups, etc., via our TRS to Dual Mono Splitter.
+This split signal handling is managed via a separate output jack but is not required to be used.

 Some of the most notable users of the Rick-O-Sound would be Geddy Lee of Rush and Chris Squire of Yes!

 For the most flexibility, we recommend using a splitter to manage the signals.
-We offer a TRS to Dual Mono Splitter which is what many Rickenbacker users are using.
+We offer a TRS to Dual Mono Splitter, which many RickenbackerTM users are using.
 The benefit of using a splitter vs. a TRS Y-Cable is options.
-With a splitter, you can adjust your TRS cable lengths, and/or mono cables.
+You can adjust your TRS cable lengths and mono cables with a splitter.
 You’re not locked in as with Y-cables.
-The TRS to Dual Mono Splitter will separate the Tip and Ring signals into two separate mono signals which can be routed to a pedalboard with patch cables or to amps with long run instrument cables.
+The TRS to Dual Mono Splitter will separate the Tip and Ring signals into two mono signals that can be routed to a pedalboard with patch cables or amps with long-run instrument cables.

-Of course you will need a quality TRS cable going from the Rickenbacker to the TRS to Dual Mono Splitter and that should be it!
+Of course, you will need a quality TRS cable going from the RickenbackerTM to the TRS to Dual Mono Splitter, and that should be it!

-So, I wanted to personally learn about this.
-I reached out to a good friend Chris Knutson who owns a Rickenbacker 4001 that dates back March 1992.
+So, I wanted to learn about this personally.
+I reached out to a good friend Chris Knutson who owns a RickenbackerTM 4001 that dates back to March 1992.
 Chris used this bass in the killer band International Playboys so this bass has some miles on it.

-I used our TRS to Dual Mono Splitter and TRS cable and split the neck and bass pick-ups to 2 separate channels on my Matchless HC30 head where the neck goes into Channel 1 and the Bridge goes to Channel 2.
-To create some variety, I adjusted Channel 1 to have a clean, rich tone and it sounded great for standard bass set up.
+I used our TRS to Dual Mono Splitter and TRS cable and split the neck and bass pick-ups to 2 separate channels on my Matchless HC30 head where the neck goes into Channel 1, and the Bridge goes to Channel 2.
+To create some variety, I adjusted Channel 1 to have a clean, rich tone, and it sounded great for a standard bass setup.
 Channel 2, I increased the treble and raised channel volume, so it was getting a great gravely/medium-grit tone for the bridge.